Answer a few simple questions to make your document in minutes

 The individual granting permission is called the "principal," while the people or entities gaining authority are known as the "agents."
 Designed for Michigan residents, this Power of Attorney for health care can be used in Kent County, Genesee County, Washtenaw County, and in all other counties and municipalities throughout the state.
 All Michigan Medical PoA forms from Rocket Lawyer can be edited to address your particular circumstances.
 This essential legal document provides proof to medical facilities and other parties that your selected representative is legally allowed to make choices for you.

-It is fast and easy to grant or obtain the support you need with a free Michigan Healthcare Power of Attorney template from Rocket Lawyer:
+It is fast and easy to grant or obtain the support you need with a free Michigan Medical Power of Attorney template from Rocket Lawyer:

 This solution, in most cases, would end up being notably less expensive and less time-consuming than hiring and working with the average law firm.
 If necessary, you may start this Medical PoA on behalf of an elderly parent, a spouse, or another relative, and then have them sign it once you've drafted it.
 Keep in mind that for this document to be considered valid, the principal must be mentally competent when they sign.
 If the principal is already unable to make their own decisions, a court-appointed conservatorship may be required.
 In such a situation, it's important for you to talk to a lawyer.

-Sometimes, in researching the topics of elder care and estate planning, you may see "healthcare proxy" and "healthcare power of attorney" being used interchangeably.
+Sometimes, in researching the topics of elder care and estate planning, you may see "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" being used interchangeably.
 In short, they are one and the same.
 That being said, please keep in mind that it's absolutely possible to get agency over matters that are not health-related, in which case, "proxy" is not normally used.

 Michigan Medical PoA forms are typically straightforward; however, you or your agent(s) might still have legal questions.
 Having a lawyer look over your document may take a lot of time if you attempt to do it on your own.
 An easier approach would be through Rocket Lawyer attorney services.
 Rocket Lawyer members are able to request advice from an experienced lawyer or send other questions.
 As always, you can be confident that Rocket Lawyer is here by your side.